alexbosworth/LN-PPV/README.md

         | <ln-invoice>          |           |
         | <encrypted data>      |           |
 ```
 This feature is of course not always wanted (I'd argue that it could be considered malicious in most of the cases).
-The simple and easy solution is for the content provider to use a separate encryption key for the data, encrypt it with the preimage and put it in the payment description field.
-> Memo = Enc(DataKey, Preimage)

 ### Read confirmation without additional communication
 This one is pretty straight-forward.
 By checking if the invoice corresponding to the user/request has been fulfilled (if the preimage has been revealed) content provider can determine wheter the other party has read the encrypted content and respond to next request from the same user accordingly.